Homebake: 2009

 Rowland S. Howard was advertised to play but was forced to cancel citing health concerns.
 Dappled Cities played in his allotted timeslot.

 2010

 On 25 August 2010, the organisers of Homebake announced the festival would not take place in 2010, and would instead return in 2011.
 The organisers cited "not being able to have the 'planets align' to a standard we feel appropriate" as a reason for cancelling the festival in 2010.

 2011

 2012

 Event organisers announced that the 2012 Homebake would be a "Global" edition.
 While the line-up for the event, scheduled for 8 December 2012, is predominantly Australasian, American band Blondie has been selected as the headlining act.
-Kimbra, Something For Kate, Hilltop Hoods, Sonic Animation, and Birds of Tokyo are some of the other performing artists.
+Pond, Tame Impala, Kimbra, Something For Kate, Hilltop Hoods, Sonic Animation, and Birds of Tokyo are some of the other performing artists.

 After 2012

 The event was cancelled in 2013.
 Organizers acknowledged that there was a hiatus for 2014.
 It is unlikely the festival will ever return.